PalisadoesFoundation/talawa-docs/docs/introduction/concepts.md

 1. **Users**: These are people who indirectly use Talawa.
    1. For example: People who may attend an event tracked in Talawa and have their information entered into the system as part of the attendance process.
+   1. **Types of Users**: We have two types of users.
-1. **Members**: These are people who directly use Talawa either with the mobile app, or as an administrator with Talawa Admin.
+       1. **App Users**: These are users who have registered themselves in Talawa using either the mobile or the web app.
-   1. Members may register their Talawa mobile app with an organization within a community once the appropriate approvals have been given.
+       1. **Non App Users**: These are users manually added to Talawa by App Users with Admin privileges.
+This is to help provide Talawa services to anyone that is a community participant who may or not be willing or able to use the application.
+1. **Members**: These are people who are registered with an organization.
+   1. App Users can become members of an organization after following the registration process via either the mobile or the web app by themselves.
+   1. Non App Users become members of an organization after they are manually added by the organization's Admin Portal provided by the web app.

-The use of Talawa by users and members is managed by administrators.
+Talawa users and members are managed by administrators.

 #### Administrators